Infrared and visible image fusion using Latent Low-Rank Representation: The Proposed Fusion Method

 In this section, the proposed fusion method is presented in detail.
-And the fusion processing of low-rank parts and saliency parts will be introduced in this sections.
+And the fusion processing of low-rank parts and salient parts will be introduced in this sections.

 The LatLRR decomposed operation is shown in Fig.\ref{fig:LatlrrDecomposed}.
-The low-rank part and saliency part for input image $X$ are obtained by LatLRR.
+The low-rank part and salient part for input image $X$ are obtained by LatLRR.

-As shown in Fig.\ref{fig:LatlrrDecomposed}, $X$ is the input image, $X_{lrr}=XZ$ and $X_s=LX$ denote the low-rank part and saliency part which are obtained by LatLRR.
-When we get the low-rank parts and saliency parts from each source image, we will use fusion strategy to fusedd these two parts, respectively.
+As shown in Fig.\ref{fig:LatlrrDecomposed}, $X$ is the input image, $X_{lrr}=XZ$ and $X_s=LX$ denote the low-rank part and salient part which are obtained by LatLRR.
+When we get the low-rank parts and salient parts from each source image, we will use fusion strategy to fused these two parts, respectively.
 And the framework of the proposed fusion method is shown in Fig.\ref{fig:IVIF_Latlrr}.

 The two source images are denoted as $I_1$(infrared) and $I_2$(visible).
-Firstly, the low-rank part $I_{C\_lrr}$ and saliency part $I_{C\_s}$ for each source image are obtained by LatLRR, where $C\in{\{1,2\}}$.
-Then the low-rank parts and saliency parts are fused by weighted-average strategy, respectively.
-Finally, the fused image $F$ will be reconstructed by adding the fused low-rank part $F_lrr$ and saliency part $F_s$.
+Firstly, the low-rank part $I_{C\_lrr}$ and salient part $I_{C\_s}$ for each source image are obtained by LatLRR, where $C\in{\{1,2\}}$.
+Then the low-rank parts and salient parts are fused by weighted-average strategy, respectively.
+Finally, the fused image $F$ will be reconstructed by adding the fused low-rank part $F_lrr$ and salient part $F_s$.